roundcopy/pulent-2022/src/pages/letters/mistakes.md

 ---
-title: Learn from others mistakes
+title: Learn from Others Mistakes
 number: 10
 slug: mistakes
 tags:
   - learning
   - mistakes
   - opportunity
 description: Letter to my sons on the topic of learning from mistakes.
 Seek out advice from others, take mistakes as opportunities to grow, and never stop learning.
 date: 2023-01-10T17:07:33+01:00
 author: Nikola Balić
 layout: ../../layouts/LetterLayout.astro